mpappert/L1-adaptive-control/README.md

 I hope, that this helps you to design some awesome adaptive controller!

-### Robust L1-adaptive control of a planar nanopositioning system under model uncertainties and disturbances (Master Thesis)
+## Robust L1-adaptive control of a planar nanopositioning system under model uncertainties and disturbances (Master Thesis)
+### Abstract
 This master thesis deals with the investigation, selection and design of suitable adaptive control methods for a planar nanopositioning system.
 For this purpose, controllers of the L1-adaptive control theory, a novel theory for adaptive control, are considered and compared with conventional adaptive controllers,